How to Catch a Parakeet Outside?

 3. If there is another cage available you can put the fellow birds in that and place it near to the empty cage.
 This will be a very useful trick as the escaped parakeet will be nervous and anxious it will be looking for its friends and once it spots them there is a bright chance that it will land down for them.

-4. In case there is only one cage you can also use a box for purpose of catching the bird and by using a stick open the box at one end a sting can be attached and some millets/seeds/treats can be placed inside as well as outside the box and when the bird comes close to the box you can open the water in the hose but maintain the pressure of water to a minimum to avoid any damage to the little birdy water will restrict the movement of the bird and you can capture it easily with help of a towel or blanket and if it enters the box than just pull the string and there you have your cute parakeet under in the box.
+4. In case there is only one cage you can also use a box for the purpose of catching the bird and by using a stick open the box at one end a sting can be attached and some millet/seeds/treats can be placed inside as well as outside the box and when the bird comes close to the box you can open the water in the hose but maintain the pressure of water to a minimum to avoid any damage to the little birdy water will restrict the movement of the bird and you can capture it easily with help of a towel or blanket and if it enters the box than just pull the string and there you have your cute parakeet under in the box.

 Once the parakeets get free outside then sometimes it can take a few days before you can actually spot them in your vicinity so you must be very patient and alert to any sign or sound of the escaped bird around you.
-The worst scenario is that the parakeet finds a flock of birds upon its escape and joins them as it will never come back for sure because parakeets are naturally wild birds and they love to live in the wild.

 Do Escaped Parakeet’s Comeback?